top of page

 O Lord, may our ears listen to nothing but auspicious words, may our eyes see nothing but auspicious things, may we have healthy bodies and be blessed with long life.
 Rig Veda

-MANTRA works like a tool: you apply it rightly and it may work.
-You apply it wrongly it doesn't work.
-Simple.
+MANTRA works like a tool: you apply it rightly and it may work, You apply it wrongly it doesn't work.
+Understanding the right 'energization' of each mantra is key.

 Om Gam Ganapataye Namaha by Manish Vyas